opengisci/opengisci.github.io/_posts/2023-11-02-spatial-accessibility-rpr.md

 - One advantage of using a JupyterHub server is that server administrators can set up multiple Python environments from which to choose.
 For this lab, let's use the default `Python 3` environment.
 - Switch to the file browser panel and find the `procedure\code\02_COVID-19_Acc-Original.ipynb` notebook
 - Verify that the `kernel` processing environment for the notebook is `Python 3` (at top-right corner of the notebook)
+- Because this environment is already set up, you *do not need to install* any packages!
 - Run the notebook.
 There are three decisions to make in order to create different outputs, so I suggest group members try different combinations of these decisions:
   - Street network: buffered or not?
   - Population: people over 50, or COVID patients?